Webpage Midway Bonsai Society Midrand

 Vast amounts of time are spent researching and buying these materials.
 The whole point behind inorganic aggregates, is water and air retention, drainage and fine root development.
 These components are still secondary to A GOOD COMPOST.

 By changing the percentage of organic to inorganic mixture as well as particle size and ph, one can change the whole mix.
 The soil mix needs between 25% and 33% available air, 25% water, leaving 50% for your organic component and inorganic component.
-Certain species will require more moisture and water retention properties.
-Smaller trees usually do better with smaller particles, while others will want a different PH structure.
-It stand to reason that your optimum mixture will depend on the species being grown, which goes hand in hand to the climatic condition wherein the tree occurs naturally. e.g. a swamp cypress from the Florida Everglades requires different condition to an Acacia from the dry bushveld.
+Certain species and the local envoronment, will require more moisture and water retention properties.
+Smaller trees usually do better with smaller particles, while others, will want a different PH balance.
+It stand to reason that your optimum mixture will depend on the species being grown, which goes hand in hand to the climatic condition, wherein the tree occurs naturally. e.g. a swamp cypress from the Florida Everglades requires different condition to a Baobab from the dry bushveld.

 OUR FORMULA??